B-Manjunatha/Linear-Regression/README.md

-# Linear-Regression for advertizing data
+# Linear-Regression for advertising data